 These goals are achieved by funding and supporting courses, providing Foreign Language and Area Studies (FLAS) fellowships, contributing to the library, co-sponsoring faculty lines, providing instructional resources, creating linkages and fostering relationships with domestic and foreign institutions, inviting and co-sponsoring guest scholars, and numerous outreach and engagement activities, on and off campus.
 The Center draws on the expertise and experience of 50 faculty members from 23 departments and the library at OSU and its affiliate faculty in other Ohio and regional universities and colleges.

 Strengthening the performance-based instruction of less commonly taught modern languages of the Horn of Africa, the Middle East and Central Asia, and providing teacher training are the two highest priorities of the program at MESC.
 The Center helps to fund, or provides other forms of support for Arabic, Hebrew, Pashto, Persian, Somali, Turkish and Urdu instruction.
-In addition, the center is a member of the Eastern Consortium in Persian and Turkish in collaboration with Harvard, Yale, Princeton, Columbia, New York University, Georgetown, the University of Michigan, The Univeristy of Chicago, and the University of Minnesota.
+In addition, the center is a member of the Eastern Consortium in Persian and Turkish in collaboration with Harvard, Boston University, Yale, Princeton, Columbia, New York University, Georgetown, the University of Michigan, The Univeristy of Chicago, The University of Wisconsin, and the University of Minnesota.
 A major component of the MESC teacher training program is The Institute on Middle Eastern Cultures, a 3 graduate credit hour course offered through the College of Education's Outreach and Engagement Office.